 The summer school will take place at the Station de Biologie des Laurentides (SBL), operated by the Université de Montréal.
 Situated in the middle of a series of lakes, in the Laurentians, it is a very pleasant and stimulating place to work and relax.
 The SBL is also a perfect example of an emblematic Canadian biome, sitting at the transition zone between the urbanized Greater Montréal area and the Canadian shield.
 It is known to have the best food of all field stations in Canada.

 The summer school will take place from Apr.
-30 to May 6, 2018.
-Selected applicants will be notified by the second week of February.
+29 to May 5, 2019.
+Selected applicants will be notified by the second week of February at the latest.

 Students from Québec universities can get 4 credits for this class through CRÉPUQ (class code BIO6065).
 Please indicate if you want to claim these credits when applying.